 No, your student does not need an official diagnosis.
 Psychological and neuropsychological testing can be done while the student is enrolled.

-RedCliff Ascent is NOT a deprivation program.
+RedCliff Ascent is not a deprivation program.
 Food is never withheld from students.
 A hungry child is unable to focus on therapeutic issues.

 Students hike an average of 15 miles per week, sometimes more, depending on the physical fitness level of the group and whether or not there are new students in a group.

 We provide all of the clothing and camping gear your child will need.
-Students need to bring any prescribed medications.
+Students also need to bring any prescribed medications.
 If they wear contacts they will need a pair of glasses.
 Please also send any orthodontic appliances they wear.
 When they complete the program, students keep all of their gear.

 Due to our remote field location, telephone calls are generally not permitted.
 If your child’s therapist recommends it, your child may occasionally be included in a family therapy session via satellite telephone.
 Generally speaking, all correspondence will be by letter.

 You and your student will exchange letters as frequently as you like.
 If you prefer, these letters can be scanned and then emailed to you by your child’s therapist.
 The therapist can also scan and print your letters to be read to your child.
 If you choose, you may mail your letters via postal services.

 You will receive specially designated envelopes in which to put your letters to your student.
 All of the mail for your student must come in one of those envelopes or it will be returned.
 We also have an internet parent portal on our website where we post new pictures of your child each week.
 We will give you a login and password for the parent portal.
 You will only see pictures of your child and no one else.
 No one else will have access to your child’s photos or information.

 You and your student’s therapist will arrange a convenient time for you to speak with him or her at least once each week.
 You may email your child’s therapist anytime with any questions or concerns.